 Our goal is to consistently provide customers with the highest quality pig model.
 We ship our animals throughout the United States and Canada in our own climate-controlled vehicles.
 Delivery by commercial air via private courier is also available.

-S&S Farms maintains a Class A U.S.D.A. licensed closed herd that is managed on an “All in All out” basis to ensure the highest health standards possible.
+Premier BioSource maintains a Class A U.S.D.A. licensed closed herd that is managed on an “All in All out” basis to ensure the highest health standards possible.
 At both of our sites, the Domestic Pigs and Yucatan minipigs are raised within the same facility and are identical in health status.
 Both breeds being identical in health status allows them to be housed within the same air space at your facility.

 Copies of health monitoring reports are available upon request.

-S&S Farms maintains its Yucatan and Domestic pig breeding herds in Southern California and a Yucatan minipig grower inventory in Southwest Michigan.
-A second breeding and grower facility is being constructed in Indiana, and will be producing both breeds of animals by late 2020.
 All of our locations have the advantage of being isolated from other swine herds providing excellent biosecurity for our animals.
 Facilities have been designed with the sole purpose to produce pigs for the biomedical and pharmaceutical industries.
 Both farms have biosecurity measures in place to promote animal health and well-being.
 Every aspect ranging from nutrition to environmental controls is continuously monitored.

 Customer references are available upon request.